Discussions during a planning meeting for new water infrastructure in Ga-Moela, South Africa (Photo: Moritz Hofstetter via Flickr, CC BY-NC 2.0)

-Join this online workshop, as part of London Climate Action Week, to hear lessons shared by entities that have managed the Enhanced Direct Access approach to accessing climate finance.
+This online workshop, as part of London Climate Action Week, heard lessons shared by entities that have managed the Enhanced Direct Access approach to accessing climate finance.

 There is a significant need for climate finance to reach the local level so that communities, sub-national entities and local NGOs are equipped to act on their own priorities to adapt to climate change.